 Rosemary is quite a versatile ingredient.
 You can usually use it as a substitute for bay leaf in any recipe.
 However, rosemary generally tends to go well with meat.
 Try using rosemary with steak, lamb, fish, and gamey meats.

 Since their flavor profiles aren’t an exact match, try using ⅛ teaspoon of rosemary for every bay leaf as a substitute.
 In case you want a stronger flavor of the herb, you can always add more later.
+You can always use rosemary substitutes if you run out of it.

 5. Boldo Leaves